Who were you,

 The Reclamation

-The script is gone, but the pulse remains.
+The script is gone.
+The pulse remains.

 Nabad means pulse in Arabic.
 The heartbeat that keeps going even when you cannot feel it.